LIBERATING FOOTBALL TRAVEL

 Fergusson died in 1967, still on the Board of Directors, a decade and a half before a bankrupt Stirling Albion were forced to sell Annfield to the town council – and 50 years before his own firm collapsed.

 Today’s Forthbank Stadium not only hosts the lower-tier exploits of Stirling Albion but the up-and-coming efforts of Stirling University.
-Admitted to the new fifth-flight Lowland League in 2013, the Greens relocated to the main stadium and achieved a third-place finish under female manager Shelley Kerr in 2016.
+Admitted to the newly introduced fifth-flight Lowland League in 2013, the Greens relocated to the main stadium and achieved a third-place finish under female manager Shelley Kerr in 2016.

 Getting Around